Mapping Spotify’s agile organizational culture

 The peer core review is a perfect example of Spotify’s internal open-source model: sharing versus owning.
 Everyone can add any code at any time.
 This practice is based on mutual respect; everybody contributes to making awesome stuff.

-The former approach avoids people to focus on rehashing the past, as most performance reviews do.
+The former approach avoids people focusing on rehashing the past, as most performance reviews do.

 Spotify created four pillars for performance and development: